 Members of GIlab group, established in 2007, began already in 1992 the computer graphics research at the Universitat de Girona with the study of the application of integral geometry and Monte Carlo techniques to image synthesis and the study of scientific visualization techniques.
 Basic tools have been enlarged to include powerful information theory concepts and techniques.

-GIlab’s research lines are: Videogames, Global illumination, Medical imaging, Scientific visualization, Viewpoint selection and Shape recognition, and Computational aesthetics, and e-learning.
+GIlab’s research lines are: Videogames, Global illumination, Medical imaging, Scientific visualization, Viewpoint selection and Shape recognition, Computational aesthetics, e-learning and Spatial and spatio-temporal data processing.
 We want to stress the technology transfer capacity of our group, with collaborations with industrial partners as AIJU, Brainstorm, T-Systems Iberia, Digital Legends, Infowerk, Saber Interactive, GiDoc, IDI and IRTA.

 GameTools, a project from the VIth European Framework led by our group, has brought together European computer graphics research groups and game companies from Austria, Hungary, France and Spain.
 The modules developed by the research groups are validated and tested by the game companies, and integrated into their in-house rendering systems to provide demonstrators showing the viability of the developed methods.
 Furthermore the members of the GameTools Special Interest Group (SIG) can also use the preliminary access to the project technology and C++ source code.
 At this moment almost thirty European game companies are using the GTP technology and have the full support by research teams.